masfranzhuo/BitcoinNews/README.md

 Why bitcoin? because bitcoin(BTC) is one of the topic author see as popular topics nowdays and this news will be usefull for people who keep up with bitcoin prices, especially investor or trader.

+## What will you learn from this app

+- Load JSON data from URL and parse with GSON
+- Swipe refresh
+- List view pagination with scrool listener
+- Load image URL with picasso

 ### Note:

 Don't forget to create your own `keystore.properties` file on the root folder.
 This file contains only one line of code below.